top of page

 Teen behavior can be challenging as they navigate their new-found independence.
 Restorative practices are a way to work to on relationships that may have been damaged – with people and communities – and can be an alternative to traditional punishment at home, in schools, and in society as a whole.
 Our speakers will talk about the origins and research based in the neurosequential model, punishment, stress, and trauma, and talk about its use in a variety of settings, including: policing, schools, juvenile review boards, and at home.
 We hope you take home some insight into youth thinking and some techniques to try.

 A part of Youth & Family Services is the Restorative Justice Team, also known as the Juvenile Review Board.
 The Restorative Justice Team uses a restorative approach with youth who have gotten in trouble; either as diversion from arrest, or as a preventative intervention.
-For more information, please contact Jesse at (860) 342-6758.
+For more information, please contact Courtney at (860) 342-6758.
 To pre-register for the talk, please click here.

 ZOOM LINK: https://us06web.zoom.us/j/82834356630?pwd=TGo0N0pGOE0xejdGTkpabkErOFhkZz09